nico-mu/discord-js-bot/README.md

 # stars-bot

-A simple discord bot that can notify a user after a certain time.
-Basically just a simple reminder for custom events.
+A simple discord bot that sends a embed to a user when they are deafened.